tommyettinger/anim8-gdx/README.md

     - You will see fine-resolution checkerboard patterns very often here.
     - While PATTERN is much better at preserving curves, gradients, and lightness in general, it doesn't really look like hand-made pixel art, so this can be used as a lo-fi version of PATTERN.
     - LOAF does also work well for some animations, especially when compared to any error-diffusion dithers (which can have the error change wildly between frames).
+    - Consider the other dithers GOURD and BANTER if this doesn't fit your needs but you still want an ordered, grid-like dither.
   - WREN
     - A complex mix of error diffusion a la DIFFUSION, the R2 sequence from ROBERTS, and blue noise to break up the patterns from those.
     - This preserves hue almost as well as WOVEN, but is better than WOVEN at preserving lightness, and has fewer noticeable artifacts.